modernTalker/Algorithms-MIPT/FloydWarshall/README.md

 # Floyd-Warshall Algorithm

-The provided code is centered around finding all-pairs shortest paths in a weighted graph using the Floyd-Warshall algorithm.
+The code is centered around finding all-pairs shortest paths in a weighted graph using the Floyd-Warshall algorithm.
 This algorithm efficiently calculates the shortest paths between all pairs of vertices in a graph, even when the graph contains negative edge weights.

 * #### Graph Class
   The Graph class facilitates the handling and manipulation of a weighted graph.
 It includes methods for resizing the graph, adding weighted edges, and executing the Floyd-Warshall algorithm to determine all-pairs shortest paths.